AlmostEfficient/consumer-template/README.md

 ```
 Scan the QR code printed in the console with [Expo Go](https://expo.dev/go) (Android) or the Camera app (iOS) (you need to have expo go installed).

+#### Known issues
+- we don't validate login state via SDK anywhere cuz it takes too long, if the DID is expired, stuff will break
+-

 #### Project Structure
 I use this for telling LLMs how stuff is structured so they can be more accurate in their responses.
 You can regenerate this on Windows with this command: